Public Representation and Participation

 Public Advisory Committee

-This committee will provide the opportunity for patients and families to review and provide input and feedback on SRNA policy and program development, and actively participate in new initiatives in registered nursing.
-It will allow for information, needs and concerns from members of the public to be channeled directly to the SRNA Council, providing the organization a direct line to listen to the public it serves.
+This committee will provide the opportunity for patients and families to review and provide input and feedback on CRNS policy and program development, and actively participate in new initiatives in registered nursing.
+It will allow for information, needs and concerns from members of the public to be channeled directly to the CRNS Council, providing the organization a direct line to listen to the public it serves.
 If you are interested in having a voice in improving the future experience of patients and families in Saskatchewan, please reach out to email@example.com for more information on becoming involved.